evansnyamekye/Awesome-books-ES6/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- Microverse Review Team and especially Abel Gebeyehu for professional review feedback
-- My Coding Partners, wish I could mention your names. cheers!! to you all.
-- I, Evans, and my Family.😀
+- I would like thank Microverse Review Team and especially Abel Gebeyehu for professional review feedback My Coding Partners, wish I could mention your names. cheers!! to you all.
+I, Evans, and my Family.😀

 <p align="right">(<a href="#readme-top">back to top</a>)</p>